RGASP-consortium/alignment/doc/manual.md

 It does not matter what your current working directory is for the functioning of the R scripts.
 They will find the input files using the environment variables.
-However, the scripts will create their output files in the current working working directory, so you may want to create an empty directory and run the scripts from there.
+However, the scripts will create their output files in the current working directory, so you may want to create an empty directory and run the scripts from there.

 Most of the R scripts can be run using the sample data files included under *data/output* in this repository.
 For this to work, you must set